nuthanm/60daysofpython/README.md

 # 60daysofpython
-Learn python in 60 days and create a several projects in different categories like interactive and non-interactive projects.
+Learn Python in 60 days and create several projects in different categories like interactive and non-interactive projects.

+## Pre-requisites
+1. Install python from this official website: https://www.python.org/downloads/
+2. Verify Python installation successfully using the following command(s)
+   - python --version

+     or

+   - py -<version>
+     Ex: py -3.16